Banana Benefits: Nutrition, Health Benefits, Best Time to Eat & Side Effects

 2. Improves Digestion

-Bananas contain soluble fiber that helps relieve constipation and improve digestion.
+Soluble fiber in bananas helps relieve constipation and supports smooth digestion.

 3. Good for Heart Health

-High potassium and low sodium help control blood pressure and keep the heart healthy.
+High potassium and low sodium help regulate blood pressure and reduce heart disease risk.

-For underweight individuals, bananas help in healthy weight gain when eaten with milk or peanut butter.
+For underweight individuals, bananas help gain weight naturally, especially when eaten with milk or peanut butter.

 5. Improves Mood & Reduces Stress

-Bananas contain tryptophan, which helps boost serotonin — the “happy hormone.”
+Bananas contain tryptophan, which helps increase serotonin — the feel-good hormone.

 6. Strengthens Bones